-Berkswich CE Primary will welcome all children back to school on the 2nd September in line with guidance from the government.
-Please see below for more information as government guidelines and new updates are released regularly.
-Please continue to check emails and schoolcomms communications for the latest school news and updates.
+Please continue to check emails and schoolcomms communications for the latest school news and updates including government advice.
 Further information and links may be found by clicking on the stars below.

 Stay at home if you have coronavirus symptoms.
 Alert school immediately if your child who is in attendance at school and contracts cororavirus or someone in your household does.